 Maximum Limit for Service Tax on Renting of Immovable Property

-Service tax is not imposed on any service provider if their total income earned in a year is below Rupees 10 Lakhs.
-But if the total amount earned on the services provided by a service provider exceed the threshold value of Rupees 10 Lakhs, (limit exempted from taxation) then Service Tax is made mandatory to be paid upon the earnings.
+Service tax was not imposed on any service provider if their total income earned in a year was below Rupees 10 Lakhs.
+But if the total amount earned on the services provided by a service provider exceeded the threshold value of Rupees 10 Lakhs (the limit exempted from taxation), then Service Tax was mandatory to be paid upon the earnings.

 TDS (Tax Deduction at Source) on Immovable Property

-Tax Deduction at Source or TDS on rent is likely to be deducted by the person who is making the payment if the total amount to be paid during the financial year is more than Rupees 1.8 Lakhs per annum.
-This limit is liable upon the taxpayer.
-For example; if the property is co-owned by two people then the limit is applicable to both.
-Likewise, the tax deduction at source on rent will be deducted if the payment received by each owner exceeds the value of Rupees 1.8 Lakhs per annum.
+Tax Deduction at Source or TDS on rent was to be deducted by the person who was making the payment if the total amount to be paid during the financial year was more than Rupees 1.8 Lakhs per annum (the threshold applicable at that time).
+This limit was liable upon the taxpayer.
+For example; if the property was co-owned by two people then the limit was applicable to both.
+Likewise, the tax deduction at source on rent was deducted if the payment received by each owner exceeded the value of Rupees 1.8 Lakhs per annum.

-The land owner is imposed to pay a Service tax percent of 15% if the total amount collected by him/her from one or more sources within that year exceeds Rupees 10 Lakhs.
+The land owner had to pay Service tax at 15% if the total amount collected by him/her from one or more sources within that year exceeded Rupees 10 Lakhs.

 Availing TDS on Rent